 The Champion Hurdle is recognised as the most prestigious hurdling race of the jumps season and is currently sponsored by leading bookmaker Stan James.

-The 2018 renewal looks set-up to be another cracker with the current champ – Buveur D’Air – looking to become the first horse since Hardy Eustace to successfully defend his Champion Hurdle crown and in the process give trainer Nicky Henderson his seventh win in the race.
+The 2019 renewal looks set-up to be another cracker with the current champ – Buveur D’Air – looking to become the first horse since Istabraq to win the race three years on the spin and if he can he’ll also give the champion trainer – Nicky Henderson – his eighth win in the contest.